 And so it was.
 Three hours later we were sharing a taxi with two travellers from Israel to Hoi An city, arriving to a great cheap hotel they had been recommended that boasted an indoor pool and a restaurant, plus many shops and food stalls nearby.
 Once we settled in we had to decide whether to sleep a bit or go to the beach (it was 11 am), the main reason we had come here for.
 It was a no-brainer for me- I was amp to jump into the ocean, but it took Liza a while to convince herself to come as well.
 We bought a couple of freshly squeezed juices, rented 2 bikes for 1$/day each and rode 20 minutes to the beach among relentless traffic and other cyclists.

-And finally, we found it.
+Finally, we found it.
 A wide, clean, impossibly long beach with sky blue water and nobody around.
 Almost.
 I couldn’t get my t-shirt off quickly enough, but when I did I ran like a madman, jumped into the cool water and… AAAAHHHHH!!!
 It was not cool!
 At all!
-It was very warm, too warm, perhaps even warm as piss-OK, OK you got it
+It was very warm, beyond warm, too hot?

 “How is it?” asked Liza interrupting my productive thoughts.
 She looked at me as if I had grown a second head when I told her that the water was too warm, but she did agree after she dipped her head under a small wave that rolled in.
 However it was the ocean, very clean, calm, very much empty…certainly picture perfect.
 And it was what we had been looking for for so many days.
 Finally, we had found it.
 Even if the water was too warm.